LeAsuker/Miku-Flavor/README.md

 The present version is v0.3 - the aesthetics are passable and the installation script has basic error handling built-in.

 ## Installation:
-  Prerequisites: apt package manager, X11 and Atkynson Mono Nerdfont.
+  Prerequisites: apt package manager and X11.

   1. Download the 'miku_flavor_install.sh' script.
   2. Allow it to be executed by the owner.